jaseval/PromptChains/README.md

-# ChatGPT Queue Prompts - used for bulk prompting in [ChatGPT Queue](https://chromewebstore.google.com/detail/chatgpt-queue/iabnajjakkfbclflgaghociafnjclbem?hl=en&authuser=0)

-ChatGPT Queue Prompts is a collection of prompt chains designed to enhance interactions with large language models (LLMs) like ChatGPT with the use of ChatGPT Queue.
-These prompt chains help build context for the AI before performing specific tasks.
-[Which improves performance](https://arxiv.org/pdf/2110.08387)

 ## What are Prompt Chains?

 Prompt chains are sequences of prompts for LLMs that help build context for the AI before having it perform a task.
 In this project, prompt chains are represented as strings with individual prompts separated by tildes (`~`).
 They should be copy and pastable into ChatGPT Queue bulk prompting and Job or Task focused.